 - Informed Immigrant - Learn how to prepare yourself, friends and church members for an immigration raid.

 - National Immigration Law Center - This website provides accurate legal information regarding the rights of immigrants when facing raids and deportation.
 Also contains important information on preparing families.

-- Justice for our Neighbors - A United Methodist Immigration Ministry, Justice for our Neighbors (JFON) provides free immigration legal services at clinics across the United States and engages in community and legislative advocacy.
+- Immigration Law & Justice Network - A United Methodist immigration ministry that provides free immigration legal services at clinics across the United States and engages in community and legislative advocacy.

 We are a people of prayer, and prayer can be an effective public witness.
 Organize a prayer vigil for Immigration Reform using this Planning Tool Kit and reflect on the deep scriptural roots of just immigration reform.

 Connect and volunteer with the United Methodist Immigration Legal Clinic here in West Ohio!
 Email Pastor Scott Hicks at email@example.com.

 What does The United Methodist Church say about Immigration?

 - 2016 Book of Discipline, ¶ 162.H - "We oppose immigration policies that separate family members from each other or that include detention of families with children, and we call on local churches to be in ministry with immigrant families."

 - 2016 Book of Resolutions #3281 - Welcoming the Migrant to the US - We advocate for the "elimination of indefinite detention [and the] incarceration of children."

 - 2016 Book of Resolutions #6028 - Global Migration and the Quest for Justice